-What makes these chewy vegan chocolate chip cookies reign supreme, you ask?
+What makes this take on a classic chocolate chip cookies so fantastic, you ask?

 Well first, they are so. simple.
 Using some basic techniques like softening the butter and chilling the dough overnight, you're getting a lot of flavor for minimal effort.